Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Main Results

-Within Blind-$\theta$, $g(x)=\theta$ and the conditions~\eqref{FP_PoD_conditions}-\eqref{z_d_FP} easily identify a unique fixed point, say $x^*$, with $(x_{0,0}^*,x_{0,1}^*,x_{0,2}^*)$ \emph{not} depending on the choice of the load balancing algorithm.
 The following remark says that uniqueness is not always guaranteed. \begin{remark}[Multiple Fixed Points] Suppose that $g(x)=0$ whenever $y_{1}=\lambda=1-x_{0,0}$ and that JBT-$d$ is used.
 Then, Theorem~\ref{th2} implies that uncountably many fixed points exist.
 In fact, while $x_{i,2}=0$ for all $i=0,\ldots,d$ and $x_{i,2}$ is uniquely determined for all $i\ge d+2$ \emph{once fixed} $x_{d+1,2}$, the conditions \eqref{FP_PoD_conditions}-\eqref{z_d_FP} do not tie $x_{d+1,2}\in(0,\lambda]$ to a specific value. \end{remark}